Sexuality and prevention

 A sex toy has the same potential for transmitting an infection as a penis.
 If you plan on sharing toys, it is important to put a condom on them.
 In addition, if you and your partner decide to go from vaginal penetration to anal penetration, you should change condoms.

 Toys are often porous, which means that viruses and bacteria can get trapped.
 After each use, make sure to clean your toys thoroughly.
 You can use dish soap and hot water, making sure to rinse well.
 Specialized stores also sell cleaning products specifically designed for different types of toys.
+Depending on what they’re made of, you can boil them to sterilize them.

 In addition to vaccines for certain sexually transmitted and blood-borne infections (STBBIs), there are a few HIV prevention methods based on pharmaceutical treatment.
 Depending on the type of sexual behavior you engage in, they could be used before or after high-risk sexual activity.